numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 A third ``can_cast`` signature, ``np.can_cast(DType, OtherDType, "safe")``, may be used internally but need not be exposed to Python.

-**Implementation:** The goals are:

-  -  Minimize the number of DType methods and avoid code duplication.
-  -  Mirror the implementation of universal functions.

 During DType creation, DTypes will be able to pass a list of ``CastingImpl`` objects, which can define casting to and from the DType.

 One of them should define the cast between instances of that DType.
-It can be omitted if the DType has only a single implementation and is non-parametric.
+It can be omitted if the DType has only a single implementation and is nonparametric.

 Each ``CastingImpl`` has a distinct DType signature: